LAB Grown Diamonds FAQ

 Can You Tell The Difference Between Lab-Grown Diamonds And Natural Diamonds?

-There typically aren’t distinguishable differences between manufactured and natural diamonds, especially when comparing them with the unaided eye.
-Both lab-created and earth created diamonds have the same crystalline carbon structure and offer the same optical qualities.
+There are typically no distinguishable differences between lab-grown and natural diamonds, especially when viewed with the naked eye.
+Both types possess the same crystalline carbon structure and optical qualities.
+An expert jeweler may identify differences when examining inclusions under magnification, as these may vary depending on the diamond's creation process.

 Are Lab-Grown Diamonds Priced Differently Than Natural Diamonds?